1) Best Workplace Diversity

 This is open to all leaders in the role of Founder, CEO or senior management across any function e.g. MD/GM/CXO etc in the Australian Fintech ecosystem i.e. they are currently working for a Fintech Startup, Hub, Accelerator/Incubator or Venture Capital Firm in Australia.

-- Detail your approach to leadership, and how it influences your actions and activities in your business.
+- Detail your approach to leadership, and how it has contributed to the success and growth of the business

 Nominees must demonstrate: